Pavithra3001/EIP4/Week3/Readme.md

-Given Model Accuracy - Accuracy on test data is: 82.48
+Given Model Accuracy - Accuracy on test data is: 83.03 Derived Model Accuracy - Accuracy on test data is: 83.15

 Model Definition
 --